 So, while kick scooters alone won’t give you shredded, washboard abs, they may strengthen them more than you’d expect.

-Ever notice how your quads ache after a long bike ride, or you get shin splints or sore calves after a run, but you never feel equally fatigued?
+Ever notice how your quads ache after a long bike ride, or you get shin splints or sore calves after a run, but your legs never feel equally fatigued all around?

 Those are both great forms of exercise, but they don’t use your leg muscles all that evenly (at least not with what most of us consider normal technique).